Custom-Elements/glg-add-to-project/README.md

 * then open Chrome to `http://consultations.glgroup.com:1000/demo.html`
 * (This ensures that [glg-currrent-user](https://github.com/Custom-Elements/glg-current-user) can read your cookies.)

+    BEWARE:

+    As is, the demo will no-foolin' attach real CMs to real projects in the real production database.
+Clean-up after yourself!

+    i.e., unattach said CMs from said project via the web UI.

 ## To Do
 * Use dbSockets to add Mosaic Lists as an option under "project type" - which should probably be renamed now.
 Stakeholder: Ariela Rosenberg